This web page is from www.rowmaps.com,

 a project to show rights of way on maps.

-The underlying map on this web page is an Ordnance Survey map.
+The underlying map on this web page is a Bing Map.

 NEW: if you are using an up-to-date version of Chrome/Firefox/Opera/Safari, you can resize the map using the resize handle on the bottom right of the map.

 The following colours have been used for the coloured lines:

 solid red line: footpath;

 solid blue line: byway open to all traffic.